tomsiwik/udaciflash/README.md

 # UdaciFlash

-One Paragraph of project description goes here
+This project is from the React Nano Degree from Udacity.
+It's a flash cards application coded in react native.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To get you up and running please follow the steps below.

 ### Note